-Our Breast Health Assistance program, funded in part by The Breast Care Center of Temecula Valley, provides access to free or low-cost diagnostic breast health services to uninsured women.
+Our Breast Health Assistance program provides access to free to low-cost diagnostic breast health services to eligible women.
 Since breast cancer is generally treated on an outpatient basis, clients are often in need of direction during the treatment process and benefit greatly from outpatient care coordination services.
-The Breast Health Assistance program provides a personal coordinator to each client enrolled in the program.
-The personal coordinator's mission is to interact with the client and the provider team to coordinate client care.
+The Breast Health Assistance program provides each client a patient navigator who will act as a personal coordinator throughout participation in the program.
+The patient navigator's mission is to interact with the client and the provider team to coordinate client care.